rmanalan/jira_exception_collector/README.md

 ## Usage

-This gem utilizes the [https://plugins.atlassian.com/583856](JIRA Issue Collector plugin).
+This gem utilizes the [JIRA Issue Collector plugin](https://plugins.atlassian.com/583856).
 Make sure your JIRA instance has this plugin installed before using this gem.

 ## Setup an Issue Collector in JIRA